 Typically, handbooks cover many areas, from disciplinary procedures to the termination process.
 It takes careful review of the handbook, down to evaluating use of words such as “may,” “shall,” and “must” – to determine whether a policy manual is a contract.

 At Burnette Shutt & McDaniel, we have that type of experience.
 We represent employees in contract disputes stemming from both formal and informal agreements.
 We assist companies in creating handbooks and policies that both conform with the law and protect the business.

 Our employment lawyers also represent clients in disputes involving non-compete agreements.
 These documents used to be limited to high-level managers or key employees who work with confidential information.

-The idea of what a non-complete agreement can cover has ballooned, though.
+The idea of what non-compete agreements can cover has ballooned, though.
 These days, even sandwich makers have found themselves subject to non-compete clauses.
 Fast food workers also have found themselves blocked from moving ahead due to such agreements.
-In some cases, push back from workers has forced the employer to back off and pay settlements to workers harmed by the agreements.
+In some cases, push back has forced the employer to back off and pay settlements to workers harmed by non-compete agreements.